 Moderna (NASDAQ: MRNA)

 Since the beginning of the pandemic, Moderna’s stock gained more than 600%.
-The pharmaceutical and biotech company can produce hundreds of millions of COVID doses every year.
+The Pharmaceutical and biotech company can produce hundreds of millions of COVID doses yearly.

 Many governments around the world stopped caring about the pandemic.
 Life goes on.
 Vaccination is no longer mandatory at the moment.